toyoshim/iona-us/docs/firmware_en.md

 |Xin-Mo Controller (*1)|1.20||

 (*1) Controller used by the Pasocade full HD table cab.
-PS3 dock model (*2) Raspberry Pi Pico based open source firmware; https://gp2040.info/
+PS3 dock model

+(*2) Raspberry Pi Pico based open source firmware; https://gp2040.info/

 ---
 ## Firmware Update
 This is the real UI to update firmware.
 Flash button will actually flash the chosen firmware.

-Now 2.0x series are experimental versions, and requires up-to-date settings to be soted at the [setting](setting_en) page.
+When you update your firmware from v1 series to v2 series, you need to update the setting from the [setting](setting_en) page.
 The latest 1.4x series, selected by default, is expected to be the latest stable version.

 <script src="https://toyoshim.github.io/CH559Flasher.js/CH559Flasher.js"></script>